BorisHel/nuxjs3-docker/README.md

-# A WSL2 dockerized Nuxtjs 3 development environment boilerplate
+# A Windows WSL2 Docker Nuxtjs 3 development environment boilerplate

-This boilerplate is used to quick start a dockerised projet on WSL2 with hotReload
+This boilerplate is used to quick start a dockerised projet on **WSL2 with hotReload**

 ## Install Nextjs